open-sauced/maintainer-intro-course/getting-practical.md

 - Go to [GitHub](https://github.com) and sign in.
 - Click on the "+" icon in the upper right corner and select "New repository."
-- Enter a repository name, description, and choose whether the repository should be public or private.
+- Enter a repository name and description, and choose whether the repository should be public or private.
 - Initialize the repository with a README file and add a license.
-- Click "Create repository" button.
+- Click the "Create repository" button.

 ![setting up a repo](./assets/gifs/set-up-repo.gif)

 If you're using our starter idea, you could use the following:

     - Name: favorite-open-source-resources
-    - Description: A markdown file of resources I've found to be most helpful.
+    - Description: A markdown file of resources I've found most helpful.

 ## Adding Repository Documentation